 16. Bell-Shaped Lampshades Alternating Direction on Floor Lamp

 Who says black and brown don’t go together?
-This is one of the best floor lamps for a dignified home office setting.
+This is one of the lamps for a dignified home office setting.
 Alternatively, it can be the secondary light source in the corner of a stately dining room.
 On this tension pole lamp, three conical lampshades resemble black bells with long brown handles.
 The pole itself is half black, half silver, with a polished black circular base for portability.
 As a whole, the lamp matches all sorts of furniture, from your leather chairs and oak shelves to chrome coffee tables.
 The lights angle different directions to illuminate a larger area.

 17. Awesome Tripod Lamp with Large Glass Globe